nikp00/Maze-game/README.md

 # Maze-game
+### _School project 3/5_
-School project n.
-4. The game is basically a representation of the operation of four different algorithms.
+The game is basically a representation of the operation of four different algorithms.
 The game is basically a representation of the operation of four different algorithms.
 Two algorithms (hunt and kill and backtracking) generate the maze and the other two (A * and random) find their way out of the maze.